olafnub/cs50/week2/README.md

 ## Arrays!

-A string is just an array of char
+A string is just an array of char, intro to int argc, string argv[]